 VICTORIA FALLS, Zimbabwe [Lodge]

-Upon arrival at Victoria Falls Airport in Zimbabwe, you will be met and transferred to Ilala Lodge.
-You have the remainder of the day at leisure to experience some of the optional activities that are on offer such as boat cruises, bungee jumping, elephant back safaris and much more, or simply sit back and relax and take in the view.
+Upon arrival at Victoria Falls Airport in Zimbabwe, you will be met and transferred to your lodge.
+You have the remainder of the day at leisure to experience some of the optional activities that are on offer such as boat cruises, bungee jumping; elephant back safaris and much more, or simply sit back, relax and take in the view.

 On the morning of day 2, you will have the opportunity to explore the mighty Victoria Falls on a guided tour.
 There will still be time for additional optional activities in the afternoon should you wish to partake in these.

-Overnight: Ilala Lodge or similar (rooms with en-suite bathrooms, swimming pool, restaurant & bar).
+Overnight: Ilala Lodge or similar (Room with private bathroom, pool, restaurant and bar area).

 Meals Day 1: Lunch and dinner for your own account.

-Meals Day 2: Breakfast at Ilala Lodge or similar, Lunch and for at your own account.
+Meals Day 2: Breakfast at Ilala Lodge or similar, Lunch and dinner for at your own account.